sandstorm-io/sandstorm-app-market/README.md

 ### Setting up storage

-Sandstorm App Store is configured to store all assets (.spk files and images) in Google Cloud Storage, so you need to set this up even if you're running the application locally. **Note that you will also use this project for login service configuration and VM provisioning (if you deploy your app)**.
+Sandstorm App Store is configured to store all assets (.spk files and images) in Google Cloud Storage, so you need to set this up even if you're running the application locally. **Note that you will also use this Google Cloud project for login service configuration and VM provisioning (if you deploy the app store)**.

 1. Visit https://console.developers.google.com/project and, after setting up a new account if required, click "Create Project".
 2. Enter a project name and click "Create", then wait for Google to provision your new project.